festeh/jure/README.md

 # Jupyter Browser Reload

-Flow-saving tool that automatically reloads Jupyter Notebook in a browser when its source .py file is changed and executes changed cells.
+Flow-saving tool that automatically reloads Jupyter Notebook in a browser when its source .py file is changed and executes all changed cells.

 It uses
 * [Jupytext](https://github.com/mwouts/jupytext) - to synchronize .ipynb and .py files